 - Begin warming a large cast iron pan over medium low heat, while you coat the chicken.

 - Place one piece of chicken in the egg mixture, remove and let the excess drip back into the plate.
 Next, put chicken in panko/flour mixture and coat both sides.
 Pressing in if you need to so you have a nice coating.

 - Add butter/ghee to pan, let it melt and add first piece of chicken.
 When first side is golden brown, carefully flip over and cook until the other side is also nice and golden.
 Low and slow works best here, allowing the chicken to get cooked all the way through.
 Remove to wire wrack in the oven and repeat with remaining pieces of chicken.
 Only cook a couple at a time, overcrowding the pan will not allow chicken to cook evenly.

-- Once chicken is done, toss in the mushrooms and green onion with additional butter/ghee if necessary.
+- Once chicken is all done, remove final piece to the oven to stay warm.
+Toss in the mushrooms and green onion with additional butter/ghee if necessary.
 Sautée until mushrooms have given off some liquid and onions are soft.
 Add the lemon juice and stir to coat.